-A common reaction to a very serious trauma such as witnessing or experiencing violence is the appearance of symptoms associated with post-traumatic stress disorder or PTSD.
+A common reaction to very serious trauma such as witnessing or experiencing violence is the appearance of symptoms associated with post-traumatic stress disorder PTSD.
 Most people are diagnosed with PTSD if they experience a certain set of symptoms for at least a month following their exposure to a traumatic event.
 However, some people may have a significant delay between their exposure and the onset of traditional symptoms.

 Although delayed onset PTSD is not frequently diagnosed it has been observed in some studies and tends to appear in almost a quarter of PTSD cases.
 This type of PTSD can be complex because when someone does not exhibit severe symptoms immediately following the event, their loved ones may believe that they have already recovered.
-Unfortunately, with delayed onset it is still very important to receive professional treatment to avoid any further complications and problems.
+Unfortunately, with delayed onset, it is still very important to receive professional treatment to avoid any further complications and problems.

 Understanding Delayed-Onset PTSD

 People typically experience symptoms of PTSD within the first few months or so after they have been exposed to a traumatic event.
 Someone with delayed-onset PTSD will not experience any symptoms until at least six months after the exposure.
 The delay might be even longer than six months depending on the individual case and some people may take years to finally exhibit the symptoms.